Thinking Of Buying A DTG Printer? Here Are 5 Reasons Why You Shouldn’t Get One

 4. Different Customer Needs

 If you own a DTG and have more high-volume customers looking for screen printing prices, you will end up losing more money than earning due to the slow production speed and high operations cost.
-You have to consider the type of customers you have and decide which printing is more suitable.
+You have to consider the type of customers you have and decide which printing method is more suitable.

 002 2 1